To enrol on the following free

 Dates and times

-Level 3 accredited - 10 university credits.
-Select "Introduction to Youth and Community CEA3014" on the enrolment form.
+Level 3 accredited - 10 university credits per module (20 credits in total): Select "Joint Reflexology CEA3001 and Physiology of the Human Body CEA3002" on the enrolment form.